Increasing flexibility of fixed-term employment contracts and other changes to the Employment Contracts Act

 Questions and answers on changes to the grounds for fixed-term employment, the notice period for layoffs and the re-employment obligation

-Currently, a fixed-term employment contract may be concluded on the employer’s initiative for a justified reason.
-In addition, a fixed-term employment contract may be concluded without a justified reason with a long-term unemployed person.
+Previously, a fixed-term employment contract could be concluded on the employer’s initiative for a justified reason.
+In addition, it was possible to conclude a fixed-term employment contract without a justified reason with a person who has been unemployed for a long time.

-In future, a fixed-term employment contract could be concluded without a justified reason in cases concerning the first employment contract between an employer and an employee.
-Moreover, such a contract could be concluded if the employee had worked for the same employer previously but the employment relationship had ended more than two years ago.
+A fixed-term employment contract may be concluded without a justified reason in cases concerning the first employment contract between an employer and an employee.
+Moreover, such a contract may be concluded if, at the time of the conclusion of the contract, at least five years have elapsed since the previous employment relationship between them.

-The employer would also be required to offer the employee work in cases where a fixed-term employment contract concluded without a justified reason was about to end and the employer was considering hiring more employees for the task in question or a similar task.
-After termination of the employment contract, the obligation to offer work would last for a period corresponding to one third of the total duration of the employment contracts concluded with the employee.
-The period could not exceed four months.
+The employer will also be required to offer the employee work in cases where a fixed-term employment contract concluded without a justified reason is about to end and the employer is considering hiring more employees for the task in question or a similar task.
+The obligation to offer work continues after the termination of the employment relationship.
+This obligation will remain valid for a period corresponding to one third of the duration of the employment relationship.
+Therefore, it cannot exceed four months.

 The obligations of the employer aim to prevent possible abuses of fixed-term contracts concluded without a justified reason.

-A fixed-term employment contract concluded in violation of the proposed regulation would be considered to be valid until further notice.
+A fixed-term employment contract concluded in violation of the regulation will be considered to be valid until further notice.

-The employee and the employer would have the right to terminate a fixed-term employment contract concluded without a justified reason that has lasted for at least six months.
-This would increase flexibility for both employers and employees.
-For example, an employee could resign before the end of a fixed-term contract concluded without a justified reason if the employee was offered an employment contract for an indefinite term elsewhere.
+The employee and the employer will have the right to terminate a fixed-term employment contract concluded without a justified reason that has lasted for at least six months.
+This will increase flexibility for both employers and employees.
+For example, an employee may resign before the end of a fixed-term contract concluded without a justified reason if the employee is offered an employment contract for an indefinite term elsewhere.

 That is the period of notice given to an employee before a lay-off.
 The purpose of the notice period is to give employees the opportunity to prepare for interruptions in work and pay.